unChartedZone/SICXE-Assembler/README.md

-# Project 5
+# SICXE Assembler V 6.0

 This is an assembler that assembles an assembly file in two passes.
 The purpose of this project is to enhance this assembler to be able to handle expressions and other extended features.
+This is a personal project of mine, continuing the work of my team members of CS530, Karah, Sho, and Steven.

 Features:
     expressions